 + What’s the difference between a position and an appointment?

 The position represents the employment relationship while an appointment represents the academic relationship and rank.
 Everyone employed by Duke has a position.
 All faculty members have at least one appointment, their primary appointment, as well.
-Faculty members and academic staff can have secondary or joint appointments as well as memberships to institutes and centers.
+Faculty members and academic staff (PSA 024) can have secondary, joint, or administrative appointments as well as memberships to institutes and centers.

 + How do I get access to dFac?